al6x/micromodel/readme.md

-# Model that can be used on both Client & Server
+Model that can be used on both Client & Server.

+Copyright (c) Alexey Petrushin, http://petrush.in, released under the MIT license.